ERS-HCL/Angular-snapshot-directive/README.md

 # Angular snapshot directive

-Whenever it is necessery to capture the screenshot of a web page or an HTML element or an Angular component then this directive provides the feature to capture the screenshot.
+Whenever it is necessery to capture the screenshot of a web page or a HTML element or an Angular component then this directive provides the feature to capture the screenshot.

 ## How it works ?